scarlettvalentin/dsc-ml-interp-explaining-blackboxes/README.md

 Follow the steps below to build a simple neural network with scikit-learn!
 Remember, that even as we build out our model, we will be looking for valuable information that we can use to better explain our results.

 ### 1. Import Data
-In the cell below, we use an `from <library>.<module> import <object>` syntax to import the necessary function to load our data.
+In the cell below, we import the necessary function to load our data.
 Then, we assign it to the `data` variable.

 ```python

 from sklearn.datasets import load_breast_cancer

 # load the dataset